lineofflight/peddler/README.md

 export MERCHANT_ID=merchant_id
 ```

-Then, simply instantiate with the country code:
+Then, instantiate with the country code:

 ```ruby
 client = MWS::Orders::Client.new('US')